There are over 10,000 carers living in the Isle of Man and 3 in 5 people will become a carer at some point in their life, possibly more than once.

 “Looking after my brother is quite tiring and I often get little sleep.
 When we go out we always have to do things where Harry can come and where there is disabled access.
 Because of Harry’s condition I’m not allowed to have friends over and feel like I’m always missing out.”

 Jacob also struggles with his school work some of the time as his caring role makes him feel tired and he cannot always concentrate at home.

-Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
-Young Carers give Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.
+Our Young Carers sessions give children like Jacob the opportunity to take part in activities he otherwise wouldn’t be able to do.
+Young Carers gives Jacob the chance to socialise with people his own age who understand his situation and allows him to be himself away from caring.

 Alf is 81 years old and is a full-time carer for his wife, Betty, who had a stroke five years ago.

 Since his wife had her stroke Alf’s life has completely changed.
 They have had to move into a new house to accommodate Betty’s needs and Alf constantly has to think about his wife’s care arrangements.

 “I had to give up bowls, which I hugely enjoyed.
 Unfortunately, due to my wife’s condition I was unable to leave her on her own.”

 Alf has struggled with his role as a carer and he does not think that there are enough services available to help him.